 If it seems like each new day brings a new law firm merger, you’re not wrong.
-After ten years of low but steady M&A activity, the number of firm combinations globally as reported by Altman Weil MergerLine™ topped 100 in 2017 and again in 2018.
-With last month’s numbers in, 2019 is on track to see the highest volume yet.
-Law firms in the Great Lakes states account for a rising percentage of M&A activity, and in October, hit a high of 36%, according to Altman Weil.
-Midwestern firms are watching closely as the activity picks up.
+After ten years of low but steady M&A activity, the number of firm combinations globally as reported by Altman Weil MergerLine™ topped 100 in 2017, 2018, and 2019, with 2019 being a record-breaking year with 115 law firm combinations announced.

 For some insight into this growing M&A trend, Nate Bogdanovich, PS Companies’ Executive Vice President and Partner, shares his experience in facilitating firm combinations.
 PS Companies is a market leader in law firm mergers, and has successfully completed five since 2016.

 Q: Why are mergers such a strong trend now?

 Nate: The legal market hasn’t experienced rapid growth in a while – it’s been relatively flat.
 Law firm leaders are asking themselves, How are we going to grow?
 Where are we growing?
 How are we protecting our current business?
 Firms are looking to enter new geographies, too.
 Mergers present an opportunity to address many of these concerns.
 In our experience, you should always be open to listening.
 You never know when the right opportunity could present itself.

 Q: What’s the common tipping point as firms move from thinking about a merger to serious exploration?

 Nate: Does this make our respective firms better?
 That question must be answered, and can be answered in several different ways:

 - Our clients are going to have better service.